Rekyt/blogdown_source/content/project/functional-diversity.md

 tags = []
 categories = []

+summary = "Studying the distribution of species attribute diversity"

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 [image]